The Luxury Report 2019:

 My hope is that I was able to reframe your understanding of diversity in this article and expand your view of diversity in business and why it is important as a strategic business function.
 That is, not just as a social representation tool but more importantly as an engine for more diversified value creation that can future-proof your organization by an increased sense of humanity, understanding, empathy, insight, viewpoints, lived experiences, creativity, innovation, and human potential.

 The future chapter is now up to you.
-The next time you think about diversity (DEI) in business: when you create a diversity strategy at your organization, when you run an internal briefing, when you think about whom to hire, when you think about updating your HR and internal culture policy, when you organize a conference on corporate diversity and its role in the future of business and organizations, think about this:
+The next time you think about diversity (DEI) in business: when you create a diversity strategy at your organization, when you run an internal briefing, when you think about whom to hire, when you think about updating your HR and internal culture policy, when you organize a conference on corporate diversity and its role in the future of business and organizations, think about these key points:

 Diversity is not a monolith.
 The meaning of diversity itself is very diverse.